teencast/teencast.github.io/about.md

 permalink: /about/
 ---

-Welcome to the home of the Unofficial TG Podcast
+Welcome to the home of the Unofficial TG Podcast!

 Host: Our Lord and Savior **VTD**
 Editor: **JMan_TheGamerYT**